UM-Myeloma-Genomics/GCP_MM/README.md

-# Genomic Classification and Individualized Prognosis in Newly Diagnosed Multiple Myeloma
+# Genomic Classification and Individualized Prognosis in Multiple Myeloma

-Contains code for genomic classificaiton and inidividualized prognosis for NDMM based on a training cohort of 1933 patients.
+Contains code for genomic classification and inidividualized prognosis based on a training cohort of 1933 patients and validated on GMMG-HD6 cohort.